CarinaFo/tms_brainpattern/README.md

 A canonical 10 state TDE-HMM (Gohil et al., 2026, HMM trained on CAM-CAN dataset) was then applied to the parcellated EEG data (39 parcels) and a state time course was inferred for each participant and each session.

+The pre-trained models can be found [here](https://github.com/OHBA-analysis/Canonical-HMM-Networks).
+Credits to Chetan Gohil.

 Fractional occupancy, transition probabilites and cycle parameters were extracted from the 10 state HMM and related to baseline symptom severity (sefl reported HADS-D) and acute TMS effects on those parameters were used to predict symptom improvement from Session 1 to
 Session 11 and from Session 11 to Session 20.

 Baseline regression matched the HADS-D score before the first EEG session, all other HADS-D scores were matched based on proximity (date) to the EEG session, preferably pre TMS.

-The manuscript is under preparation for publication.
+See the preprint for details.

-Please contact Carina Forster or Luca Cocchi from QIMRB for data sharing options.
+Please contact Carina Forster regarding data sharing options: carinaforster0611@gmail.com or carinaforster@qimrb.edu.au